FYSETC/FYSETC-Voron-0.2-Pro/README.md

 14.Use Klipper firmware
 Running on Cheetah v3.0 and Raspberry Pi 4 2GB, it can achieve higher printing speed, provide Web control (via WiFi or Ethernet), can connect to a camera.

+### 32bit or 64bit, which should I take?

+We ran a few synthetic benchmarks and we could not confirm that there is a benefit in performance for our use case, so we recommend to use the 32bit version. **The 64bit version would be only the better choice, if you have a Raspberry with more than 4GB RAM**.
+[More](https://docs-os.mainsail.xyz/getting-started/raspberry-pi-os-based)

 ## 2. BOM

 Check [here](https://github.com/FYSETC/FYSETC-Voron-0.2/blob/main/BOM.md).